Kong/docs.konghq.com/app/_includes/md/konnect/okta-sso.md

 The administrator can now map the user to a valid {{site.konnect_short_name}} team, which will give the user the required access.
 The new user must now re-login to gain access.

-Preferrably the IdP group to team mapping feature is used to streamline this process.
+Preferably the IdP group to team mapping feature is used to streamline this process.
 Use the following to enable this feature:

 1. In {{site.konnect_short_name}}, go to {% konnect_icon organizations %} **Organization** > **Settings**,
 click the **Team Mappings** and enable the IdP Mapping feature.